-Margie Moreno oversees Latin America for YouTube Originals.
+Moreno oversees International content for YouTube Originals.
 As an accomplished Media Executive she has produced Emmy nominated titles and record breaking shows (Scripted and Unscripted) for international and US markets.
 Prior to YouTube, Margie served as the Vice President of Production and Development for NBC Universo, led the US division of International Production Company, Promofilm/Globomeda, and held various posts at such notable media companies as TBS Superstation, Lionsgate Television and Mandalay Entertainment.
-As Co-Chair of NALIP, Margie helped launch the Diverse Women In Media Initiative, Co-Founded the Women's Accelerator program to support professional women, and sits on the Los Angeles Board of Step Up Women's Network (a non-profit that supports under resourced teens to become college ready and successful professional women).
+As Former Chair of NALIP, Margie helped launch the Diverse Women In Media Initiative, is the Vice Chair of Colour Entertainment, Co-Founded the Women's Accelerator program to support professional women, and is the Western Regional Board Vice Chair of Step Up Women's Network (a non-profit that supports under resourced teens to become successful professional women).

-Prior to joining the Foundation, Karla focused on institutional advancement, organizational development, and strategic communications within the educational and entertainment space.
-She served as Director of Development at Rolling Hills Preparatory School and Associate Director of Donor Relations at Marlborough School.
-Karla’s advocacy work within the entertainment industry began at the Emma L. Bowen Foundation for Minority Interests in Media, where she oversaw education programs and industry relations.
+Prior to joining the Academy Foundation, Pita Loor focused on institutional advancement, organizational development, and strategic communications within the educational and entertainment space.
+Pita Loor’s diversity and inclusion work within the entertainment industry began at the Emma L. Bowen Foundation for Minority Interests in Media, where she managed a national workforce development program.

 Marcos Vergara del Carril is a Director of the Business & Legal Affairs Department of Netflix's International Originals.
 Mr. Vergara is an attorney that focuses on transactional entertainment matters, advising on various aspects of the development, production, acquisition and distribution of motion pictures and television programming.